web3/web3.js/docs/docs/guides/sign_and_send_tx/local_wallet.md

 import { Web3 } from 'web3';
 const web3 = new Web3(/* PROVIDER*/);

-// Second step: add account to wallet const privateKeyString = '0x1f953dc9b6437fb94fcafa5dabe3faa0c34315b954dd66f41bf53273339c6d26';
+// Second step: add an account to wallet const privateKeyString = '0x1f953dc9b6437fb94fcafa5dabe3faa0c34315b954dd66f41bf53273339c6d26';
 const account = web3.eth.accounts.wallet.add(privateKeyString);

-// Make sure account have enough eth on balance to send transaction
+// Make sure the account have enough eth on balance to send the transaction

-// Third step: sign and send transaction
+// Third step: sign and send the transaction
 // Magic happens behind sendTransaction.
-If transaction sent from account which exists in a wallet it will be automatically signed. try {
+If a transaction is sent from an account that exists in a wallet, it will be automatically signed. try {
 	const receipt = await web3.eth.sendTransaction({
 		from: account.address,